-ASTRONOMY OF THE SOLAR SYSTEM Fall, 3 credit hours GER 2
+ASTRONOMY OF THE SOLAR SYSTEM

 This course is an introduction to the science of astronomy and is a study of our immediate neighborhood in the universe, the solar system.
 Topics included are the appearance of the sky, the earth as a planet, light, telescopes and their applications, the physical nature of the planets, the motion and surface of the moon, lesser bodies in the solar system, origin and evolution of the solar system, and the possibilities for extraterrestrial life.
 Three hours lecture per week